 On June 15, 1944, 1 Marlborough was acquired from the Marlborough Service Club by Mabel Anne (Cowie) Adams Doyle, the widow of Dr. William Gray Adams, a physician, and the former wife of Henry Lawrence Doyle.
 She used the surname Adams even though she had been married a second time to Henry Doyle.
 She lived at 16 Commonwealth, where she operated a lodging house.

-On October 27, 1944, 1 Marlborough was acquired from Mabel C. Adams by Nels Spongberg.
-He and his wife, Elin (Villander) Spongberg, lived at 111 Commonwealth, where they operated a lodging house.
+On October 27, 1944, 1 Marlborough was acquired from Mabel C. Adams by Nels Oscar Fredrik Spongberg.
+He and his wife, Elin Amanda (Vilander) Spongberg, lived at 111 Commonwealth, where they operated a lodging house.

-On the same day, 1 Marlborough was acquired from Nels Spongberg by Ida M. (Lundvall) Anderson, the wife of Carl M. Anderson.
-They lived at 22 Worcester Square and operated 1 Marlborough as a lodging house.
+On the same day, 1 Marlborough was acquired from Nels Spongberg by Ida Maria (Lundvall) Anderson, the wife of Carl Martin Theodore Anderson.
+They lived at 22 Worcester Square where they operated a lodging house.

 In February of 1946, she filed for (and subsequently received) permission to convert the house from a club into a lodging house, legalizing the current use after making safety and egress improvements.
 She and her husband subsequently made it their home.